It All Starts Here

 He looked at his tablet now, as the words seemed to have changed.
 He opened and closed his mouth before leaving the stage, which was probably what the tablet told him to do.

 President Johnson came up then, looking at me much like a father to a sick child.
 A nurse came then, giving me a shot of something and leading me out on a stretcher.
-I couldn't hear anything, and soon I couldn't see, or think, I was unconscious now.
+I couldn't hear anything, and soon I couldn't see or think.

 Authors Note: This is chapter one of my new story, what do you think?
 It is a new take on romance, I think, and I'm rather excited to hear what you all think.